When Can I Start Off-leash Activities With My Puppy?

 Enclosed Spaces

-When introducing off-leash activities, it is advisable to start in securely enclosed spaces such as a fenced backyard or a designated dog .
+When introducing off-leash activities, it is advisable to start in securely enclosed spaces such as a fenced backyard or a designated dog park.
 These environments provide a controlled setting where you can assess your puppy's response to off-leash freedom.
 Observe their behavior, recall abilities, and interaction with the environment before progressing to more open areas.

 On-leash Exploration